yanivyacoby/harvard-cs290-instructional-materials/_tabs/about.md

 ## Course Overview

 The course meets once a week for 120min during the fall and spring semesters.
+Classes generally followed this structure:
-Students are given time both at the beginning of class and at the end (if there's time) to socialize.
+1. Students are given time to socialize.
+2. A brief recap of takeaways last week's session (whole-class discussion)
+3. A brief presentation motivating today's topic
+4. Alternating small-group exercises with whole-class discussion
+5. A brief survey on today's session
+6. Some time at the end for socializing